georgeyord/dockerfiles/compose/webhelper/README.md

-Helper for web applications built in a Docker container using [Fig](http://www.fig.sh)
+Helper for web applications built in a Docker container using docker-compose
 =====================================================

 ## Includes